 There was a Health and Safety Statement in place.
-A weekly health and safety checklist was completed which included a review of the housekeeping, emergency exits, electrical safety furniture and fittings.
+A weekly health and safety check was completed which included a review of the housekeeping, emergency exits, electrical safety furniture and fittings.
 Action plans were put in place if required and timescales outlined for completion.

-There was an active health and safety committee which met on a monthly basis.
-The inspector saw that this included a review of the incidents and any other risks identified.
 In addition the inspector saw that an unannounced monthly health and safety audit of the premises was carried out.
 Again, the actions required, timelines and person responsible for completion were documented.
-For example, the inspector saw the recommendation for an additional smoke alarm and plans were afoot to have this installed.